Microsoft/azure-docs.cs-cz/articles/azure-monitor/insights/container-insights-prometheus-integration.md

             monitor_kubernetes_pods = true
             ```

-       2. Pro poznámky pod zadejte následující konfiguraci:
+       2. Specify the following configuration for pod annotations:

            ```
            - prometheus.io/scrape:"true" #Enable scraping for this pod